DejiFN/Stage2HNX/README.md

 ## assumption
-all queries are done with id as name cannot be unique once user is deleted his ID can no longer be used as an access point due to unique key
+all queries are done with id as name cannot be unique <br />
+once user is deleted his ID can no longer be used as an access point due to unique key